cellplatform/platform-0.2.0/README.md

 ### Licence Analysis

 The system/platform is an "open commons" shared resource for the world.
-As such it is "[open source](https://en.wikipedia.org/wiki/Open-source_software)" (OSS) and all dependencies must conform with amenable OSS licences as well, in the case of this repo baseline is the [MIT Licence](LICENSE).
+As such it is "[open source](https://en.wikipedia.org/wiki/Open-source_software)" (OSS) and all dependencies must conform with amenable OSS licences as well, in the case of this repo the baseline is the [MIT Licence](LICENSE).
 To run an analysis over the depenency graph run:

       $ fossa analyze